mhbashari/awesome-persian-nlp-ir/README.md

 ### IR Crawling And Linking Evaluation
   - [dotIR Collection](http://ece.ut.ac.ir/DBRG/webir/) - dotIR is a standard Persian test collection that is suitable for evaluation of web information retrieval algorithms in Iranian web.dotIR Contains many Persian web pages including their text, links, metadata, etc that are stored in XML format.
 It is prepared in such a way to be a good representative of Iranian web.It is A good test bed for evaluation of link based information retrieval algorithms.
 It includes enough Queries and relevance judgments for a valid evaluation.It is not very large, so that it does not require high processing resources.

+### Stop Word Lists
+  - [Persian stopwords collection](https://github.com/ziaa/Persian-stopwords-collection) - A collection of Persian stop words list
+  - [Hazm stop words](https://github.com/sobhe/hazm/blob/master/hazm/data/stopwords.dat) - Stop words list, good for IR.
+  - [mhbashari stopword list](https://github.com/mhbashari/awesome-persian-nlp-ir/blob/master/stopwords.txt) - Experimental list of stopwords that is suitable for topic modelling and word embedding.

 ### MISC
   - [PersianStemmingDataset](https://github.com/MrHTZ/PersianStemmingDataset) - PersianStemmingDataset is consist of two manually stemmed persian corpora and an evalution tools in order to compute stemming evaluatin metrics.
   - [PersPred](http://perspred.cnrs.fr/perspred-project) - PersPred, is the first online multilingual syntactic and semantic database of Persian compound verbs (complex predicates), developed by the members of the research unit Mondes iranien et indien (CNRS, Sorbonne Nouvelle, Inalco, EPHE) within the ANR-DFG project PERGRAM (2008-2012) and the LR4.1 work package of the Strand 6 of the Labex Empirical Foundations of Linguistics (EFL).
-  - [mhbashari stopword list](https://github.com/mhbashari/awesome-persian-nlp-ir/blob/master/stopwords.txt) - Experimental list of stopwords that is suitable for topic modelling and word embedding.
-  - [Hazm stop words](https://github.com/sobhe/hazm/blob/master/hazm/data/stopwords.dat) - Stop words list, good for IR.
-  - [Persian stopwords collection](https://github.com/ziaa/Persian-stopwords-collection) - A collection of Persian stop words list

 ## Papers
   - [Comparative Study of Various Persian Stemmers in the Field of Information Retrieval ](http://jips.jatsxml.org/upload/pdf/jips-11-3-450.pdf)